 What do you think—worth learning and mastering?

 So, what is at the heart of why this skill is so effective?
 To explain this, a quick synopsis of the brain will help.

-From infancy, our brains are hard-wired for relationships and connection.
-We crave resonant interactions and authentic connection that give us a sense of belonging.
+From infancy, our brains are hard-wired for relationships and connections.
+We crave resonant interactions and authentic connections that give us a sense of belonging.